Fade-in: SNOHOMISH, 1883. A True Story.

 Foreboding music as the calendar pages turn slowly to the next year, 1891, crossfade to bird’s eye view of the train crossing the river, then cut to bellowing steam from the train as it pulls into the small depot past the cemetery on the east side of town.

 Through the dissipating steam we see a small gathering of well dressed people stop their chatter to cheer the arrival of Nels “Pete” Hansen and his young wife Augusta.
 Their beaming faces and how they look at each other tells us that they are newlyweds.
 Itâ€™s Peteâ€™s brother Frederick and friends who have gathered to welcome the couple and soon they are all off on a carriage ride down First Street to show the town to Pete, who is also a carpenter.

 Hansen purchases the property.
-A stop action sequence of the smaller structure on the left moving away from the larger one and turning 90 degrees (to the south), a new facade is created, (in fast motion) with a large window and covered entrance porch.
-Sequence ends with a shot of the Hansen’s extended family gathered around the Christmas tree, opening gifts in their new home at 212 Avenue D.
+A stop-action sequence of the smaller structure on the left moving away from the larger one and turning 90 degrees (to the south), a new facade is created, (in fast motion) with a large window and covered entrance porch.
+The sequence ends with a shot of the Hansen’s extended family gathered around the Christmas tree, opening gifts in their new home at 212 Avenue D.

-Tight shot on Sunday, the 17th, as the camera backs up to reveal October, 1920.
+Tight shot on Sunday, the 17th, as the camera backs up to reveal October 1920.
 Crossfade to a dolly shot passing the homes on Avenue H â€“ they are modest homes with fading front yard gardens.
-The camera stops at number 310, moves toward the front door.
-Inside, in the front room, daughters Linnie and Elsie are consoling each other as the camera passes them on its way up the narrow stair case.
+The camera stops at number 310, and moves toward the front door.
+Inside, in the front room, daughters Linnie and Elsie are consoling each other as the camera passes them on its way up the narrow staircase.
 In a small bedroom, John is coming to the end of a long illness with a quiet death watched over by his wife Delia.

 Epilogue: â€œSNOHOMISH 2013.â€